MicrosoftDocs/mixed-reality/mixed-reality-docs/voice-input.md

 ## "See It, Say It"

 HoloLens has a "see it, say it" model for voice input, where labels on buttons tell users what voice commands they can say as well.
-For example, when looking at a 2D app, a user can say the "Adjust" command which they see in the App bar to adjust the position of the app in the world.
+For example, when looking at a 2D app in HoloLens 1, a user can say the "Adjust" command which they see in the App bar to adjust the position of the app in the world.

 ![When looking at a 2D app or hologram, a user can say the "Adjust" command which they see in the App bar to adjust the position of the app in the world](images/microphone-600px.png)

 When apps follow this rule, users can easily understand what to say to control the system.
-To reinforce this, while gazing at a button, you will see a "voice dwell" tooltip that comes up after a second if the button is voice-enabled and displays the command to speak to "press" it.
+To reinforce this, while gazing at a button in HoloLens 1, you will see a "voice dwell" tooltip that comes up after a second if the button is voice-enabled and displays the command to speak to "press" it.
+To reveal voice tooltips in HoloLens 2, show the voice cursor by saying "select" or "What can I say" (see below).

 ![See it, say it commands appear below the buttons](images/voice-seeitsayit-600px.png)<br>
 *"See it, say it" commands appear below the buttons*

 ## Voice commands for fast Hologram Manipulation